jxzhanggg/DistillAV/README.md

 # DistillAV

-Code for our paper of [Audio-Visual Representation Learning via Knowledge Distillation from Speech Foundation Models](https://arxiv.org/abs/2502.05766).
+Codes for our paper of [Audio-Visual Representation Learning via Knowledge Distillation from Speech Foundation Models](https://arxiv.org/abs/2502.05766).

-# Pretrained Models
+## Pretrained Models

 Coming soon.

-# Citation
+## Citation

 You can cite our paper by